-The other component of my exercise program is geared towards the indoors.
-There is not a lot of wood to chop or trails to clear on the White House lawn, so I have up a gym on the second floor.
+The other component of my exercise program is geared toward the indoors.
+There is not a lot of wood to chop or trails to clear on the White House lawn, so I have built a gym on the second floor.
 My calisthenic and gym routine actually started as therapy after the shooting, but the doctors say I am now in better shape than when I came to the White House.

 I’m also thinking about a trampoline.
 So if you go by the White House and see someone going up and down in the second-floor window, that’s me.

 But after a long day, I greatly look forward to working out.
-My program, which was designed by a professional, consists of 10 minutes of warm-up calisthenics, followed by about 15 minutes of workout on the machines.
+My program, which was designed by a professional, consists of 10 minutes of warm-up calisthenics, followed by about 15 minutes of workouts on the machines.

-The specific exercises are not any different than you could find in many of the fitness centers that have opened up all over the country – bench presses, leg lifts and the like.
+The specific exercises are not any different than you could find in many of the fitness centers that have opened up all over the country—bench presses, leg lifts, and the like.

 The trick to keeping the exercises brief but effective is to increase the weights rather than the repetitions.
-And most people don’t realise it, but you can overdevelop a set of muscles at the expense of other muscles and thus reduce flexibility, so it’s important that the routine you develop be well-rounded.
+And most people don’t realize it, but you can overdevelop a set of muscles at the expense of other muscles and thus reduce flexibility, so it’s important that the routine you develop be well-rounded.

-All your muscles – not just a few – need exercise.
+All your muscles, not just a few, need exercise.
 Many people have a problem sticking to their exercise routine because they get bored.
 The beauty of the routine I follow is (1) the alternate sets of exercises, which give some variety, and (2) the brevity of the routines, which gets me out of there in half an hour.

 And I have come up with a few tricks of my own.
 I have a TV in front of the treadmill so that when I’m walking, I can also watch the news.
-Of course, because of the responsibility of this job, work and travel break up the routine enough that I can exercise regularly, yet without it becoming monotonous.
+Of course, because of the responsibility of this job, work and travel break up the routine enough that I can exercise regularly without it becoming monotonous.

 Nancy also uses the gym, and she, too, has two sets of exercises.
 She does hers in the morning.
 So when I finish mine in the evening, I always set the weights back for her.

-After my workout, I hit the shower and then have dinner, which brings me to the third element of a good physical fitness plan – diet.
+After my workout, I hit the shower and then have dinner, which brings me to the third element of a good physical fitness plan: diet.
 The key here is moderation.

 At 6 feet 1, I weigh in at 190 pounds, five pounds more than when I came into office.
 I am quick to point out, however, that muscle is heavier than fat and most accounts for most of the increase.
 Still, I do watch what I eat.

-Once in a while I go for that; I tell myself I’ve earned it.
+Once in a while, I go for that; I tell myself I’ve earned it.
 But when I do have the big lunch, I cut down in the evening.
 Our evening meal usually consists of fish, chicken, or meat with fresh vegetables and a salad of some kind.

 I said I thought maybe I had some sort of salt deficiency or something.
 Then he asked me one question: “Do you want to live 15 years longer?”
-Well, that was enough for me and, in less than a week, I cured myself of the salt habit.
+Well, that was enough for me, and, in less than a week, I cured myself of the salt habit.